 Recently, we have received the STM32 Nucleo-144 board.
 We thought of providing a Tutorial Series that explains How to design and write our own bootloader for STM32 Devices.
-Before start writing the code, we must know about what is the bootloader, why it is required.
-This post will give you a basics understanding of the bootloader (Bootloader Basics).
+Before start writing the code, we must know about what is the bootloader, and why it is required.
+This post will give you a basic understanding of the bootloader (Bootloader Basics).

 The bootloader is a very important component in any operating system.
 A bootloader, also known as a boot program or bootstrap loader.
 It is special operating system software that loads into the working memory of a computer after start-up.
 So, you must be clear that this is also a software like an application.
 The term bootloader is a shortened form of the words “bootstrap loader”.

 To understand the operations of the bootloader, you don’t need to be an expert in embedded systems.
 If you have used Windows operating system, then that is fair enough.